Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 Consider the 1-qubit space C^2 : A typical element is a 2-column vector  v = ( z1 , z2 )^T

-, z_i are complex numbers, T denotes the Transpose .
+, z_i are complex numbers, T denotes the Transpose ( I shall write a Latex file at some stage, to avoid this clumsy notation here ! )

 In Dirac notation this written  v = |v>  =  a ket-state.
 The DUAL SPACE  (C^2)* is defined as the vector space of linear forms  f : C^2 --> C .
 In Dirac notation this is written  f = <v| =  a bra-state.